C2FO/angular-styleguide/README.md

 ### Factory Names
 ###### [Style [Y125](#style-y125)]

   - Use consistent names for all factories named after their feature.
 Use camel-casing for services and factories.
 Avoid prefixing factories and services with `$`.
+Both service and factory filename should end with `.service.js`.

     *Why?*: Provides a consistent way to quickly identify and reference factories.

     *Why?*: Avoids name collisions with built-in factories and services that use the `$` prefix.

+    *Why?*: Services and factories are the same for the consumer.

     ```javascript
     /**